 How to File your State Taxes

 I previously put together a list of my picks for the best tax prep software and best & cheapest ways to Efile for suggestions on where to file your state tax return.
-A few of my favorites over the years (some with discounts from affiliate partnerships) include:
+A few of my favorites over the years (H&R Block, Turbotax, TaxAct, and Taxslayer) all have significant partner discounts at those links.

 If you owe taxes, I would recommend that you pay taxes online, as it is quicker, safer, and more reliable.